turingschool/curriculum/source/topics/scraping-with-capybara.markdown

 ### Finished and bored?

-* Given that we've seen both form and link have search methods that suffix `_with` to them, we might hypothesize that there are other such methods.
-Can you use pry to confirm or deny this hypothesis?
 * Got all the data?
 Nice.
 How about reading it in and generating a html page that lists all the books.
 * Pull down other useful information, as well.
 How about the image and the relevant links.